allenJynRoyston/Vue-Vuex-ES6-TS-Webpack-Phaser-Threejs-Boilerplate/README.md

 ```

-### Build the Phaser file independently
+### Build the Phaser/ThreeJS file independently
-The src/components/GameComponent.vue file will load your phaser file, so you can create/build/test it independently before pushing it live on the site.
-Game will be destroyed when leaving the page so you don't need to worry about cleanup.
-Think of it this way:  the app is the console and the file is the cartridge.
+Phaser and ThreeJS files (located in src/phaser and src/threeJS respectively) can be built independently of the app.
+Think of it as the app being a console and the file being the cartridge.
+This has several benefits:
+- You can use other build tools (like Typescript) to compile to the file you want to use.
+This will provide a better dev experience than vanilla javascript (at least for highly complex projects).
+- You can load games in sequence, or build smaller segments of games, and launch them in any order you need.
+Think intro > cutscene > gameplay > gameover > etc etc.

 ### When to use gulp vs npm run dev
-Webpack won't instantiate the Express server, so any endpoints you need to access will be returned as a 404.
-If you can don't need access to endpoints, I'd recommened npm run dev since it's much faster.
+Webpack won't instantiate the Express server, so any endpoints you build in Express will be returned as a 404.
+If you run Gulp, it will start the server and load your app.
+However, any changes you make to components will cause Webpack to rerun - and it is quite slow.
+You only need this if you're building out endpoints, otherwise stick with npm run dev.

 ### Build size
 Final size is ~945kb, which admittedly sounds a little big, but not bad considering you're getting jQuery/Phaser/Velocity/SemanticUI/Vue/Vuex all included.